How Can I Keep My Disability Insurance Company From Contacting My Doctors Without My Consent?

 Because of situations like this, you should also let your treatment providers know that you have directed that any communications between the insurance company and your doctors be coordinated through your attorney’s office.
 You can explain that that the purposes of your request are to protect your treatment providers from being harassed by the insurance company.
 You can also explain that if the insurance company does contact them directly, they are not under any obligation to respond without talking to you first.

 In this manner you, your treatment provider, and your attorney can work together to afford your treatment providers the opportunity to clearly understand the insurance company’s questions and provide detailed responses that are thorough and accurate.
-This will, in turn, ensure that your claim is resolved fairly.
+This will, in turn, ensure that your disability insurance claim is resolved fairly.